boschresearch/kuksa.hardware/sw_doc/configure_raspberryos.md

 The instructions should work on other distirbutions that also follow the Raspberry OS boot procedure provding a similarly recent kernel.

-Many things involving editing `config.txt` file on the boot partition to extend the device tree.
+Before booting the first time the OS on the device, you have to modify the `config.txt` file on the boot partition to extend the device tree.
 The device tree is the structre that tells the Linux kernel which hardware is available.
-As the boot partiton is a FAT aprtition you can make these modifcations easily even on Windows or OS X after [flashing the operating system](https://www.raspberrypi.com/software/), before booting the first time
+As the boot partiton is a FAT partition you can make these modifcations easily even on Windows or OS X after [flashing the operating system](https://www.raspberrypi.com/software/), before booting the first time.

 ## General settings
 Make sure you have the following entries in you `config.txt`